-Strangely though, this pattern hasn’t yet translated into the coveted tablet market that represents complete reversal of those statistics, with arch rivals Apple massively monopolizing the industry with approximately 60% market share.
+Strangely though, this pattern hasn’t yet translated into the coveted tablet market that represents a complete reversal of those statistics, with arch-rivals Apple massively monopolizing the industry with approximately 60% market share.

 Android has made some indent on the share that stood at over 90% last year, but at that time there was barely any rival presence to the iPad at all, so the 30% shift was inevitable due to the low, low prices of some Android tablets still running Froyo.

 There’s a very distinct difference between the smartphone and tablet industries for me at this point.
 And that is, basically, their age.
 Although ‘smartphones’ might be a relatively new revelation, the concept of a mobile phone is one that’s now decades old, and these products have become an essential part of day to day life.

 Conversely, tablets remain a luxury item that has a certain ‘cool’ factor that isn’t quite as prevalent with smartphones.
 Admittedly, the iPhone does command a presence unrivaled by any other single device, besides perhaps a vintage Nokia 3310 that’s matured like a fine wine over the years, but it isn’t quite the household name that the iPad is at this point.

 Google has a task on its hands that can only be equated to James Dyson’s overthrowing Hoover from that particular industry.
 While many of us still call it ‘hoovering’, the majority of us do it with a Dyson these days, rather than Henry or Hetty.